BenJeau/cargo-interactive-update/README.md

 Use arrow keys to navigate, <a> to select all, <i> to invert, <space> to select/deselect, <enter> to update, <esc>/<q> to exit
 ```

-After selecting the dependencies to update, it will run `cargo add` to update the dependencies.
+After selecting the dependencies to update, it will run `cargo add` with the selected dependencies and versions.

 ## License